Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 - Where were your parents born?

 These kinds of questions can protentially descriminate against a person protected characteristics.
 Ensure that you ask everyone the same set of tenant screening questions.
-If you don’t, you may be accused of discrimination and violating the Fair Housing Law in North Carolina.
+If you don’t, you may be accused of unfairness and violating the Federal Fair Housing Law in North Carolina.

 In addition, you can’t ask a prospective tenant whether he or she has ever been arrested.
 Why?
 Because being arrested and being convicted mean two different things.